mrrogercampbell/intro-to-react-lesson-plan/README.md

     - `Class Components`
     - `Props`
     - `State`
--

-## Further Reading
-- Be giving to students as further reading to help solidify lesson concepts and or allow advance student more material to learn from

 # Instructor Prep Section
 This section provides instructors extra details on the break down of this lesson.